Decomposition into Low-rank plus Additive Matrices for Background/Foreground Separation: A Review for a Comparative Evaluation with a Large-Scale Dataset: Introduction

-where $\lambda_4$ and $\lambda_5$ are regularization parameters. $f_{back}(L)$ and $f_{fore}(S)$ are regularization functions that allow the minimization to take into account the characteristics of the background and the foreground, respectively. $f_{back}(L)$ can be a mixed norm. $f_{fore}(S)$ can be the gradient or the Total Variation on $S$.
-The function $\Pi()$ allows to add a confidence map \cite{1031}\cite{1711} on $S$. $C_3$ contains the constraints which are only on the recovery such as $A= L + S + E$, or both on the recovery and the spatial/temporal aspects such as A$ = W\circ (L + S + E)$ \cite{2002}\cite{2002-1}\cite{1711}.
-Note that \textit{the first part} of Equation \ref{EquationMinimization22} with $f_{low}(L)$, $f_{sparse}(S)$ and $f_{noise}(E)$ concerns mainly the decomposition into low-rank plus additive matrices, and \textit{the second part} with $f_{back}(L)$ and $f_{fore}(S)$ concerns mainly the application to background/foreground separation.
-Thus, the minimization problem can be formulated as follows:
+where $\lambda_4$ and $\lambda_5$ are regularization parameters. $f_{back}(L)$ and $f_{fore}(S)$ are regularization functions that allow the minimization to take into account the characteristics of the background and the foreground, respectively. $f_{back}(L)$ can be a mixed norm. $f_{fore}(S)$ can be the gradient, the Total Variation or a static or dynamic tree structured sparsity norm on $S$.
+The function $T()$ allows to take into account camera jitter like in incPCP-TI \cite{26-6}\cite{26-7}.
+The function $\Pi()$ allows to add a confidence map on $S$ like in TTLO \cite{1031} and SCM-RPCA \cite{1711}.
+Thus, the confidence map reinforces the pixels belonging from the moving objects. $C_3$ contains the constraints which can be as follows: \\ \begin{enumerate} \item only on the recovery such as $A= L + S + E$. \\ \item both on the recovery and the spatial/temporal aspects such as $W \circ A = W\circ (L + S + E)$. $W$ is a weighting matrix based on optical flow in MAMC \cite{2002}\cite{2002-1}, and based on salient motion detection in SCM-RPCA \cite{1711}. $W$ imposed a shape constraint or region constraint. \\ \item on the recovery and the transformation aspects such as $A \circ \tau=L + S + E$. $\tau$ is a transformation function based on motion vectors like in RASL \cite{2810}, ARPCA \cite{1521}, ARPCA-BS \cite{1520}\cite{1522}\cite{1523}, ARPCA-CSSP \cite{1524}\cite{1525}, DSPSS \cite{1527} and t-GRASTA \cite{2801}\cite{2802}.
+Practically, $\tau$ models potential global motion that the foreground region undergoes \cite{1521}.
+Thus, $\tau$ is a set of independent transformations (one per frame), each having a parametric representation, such that $A \circ \tau$ aligns all the observed video frame \cite{26-6}.
+The main limitation of the algorithm to compute the motion model parameter $\tau$ in RASL is its computation cost.
+To address this problem, Ebadi and Izquierdo \cite{1521} proposed a computationally-cheaper algorithm. \\ \end{enumerate} Note that \textit{the first part} of Equation \ref{EquationMinimization22} with $f_{low}(L)$, $f_{sparse}(S)$ and $f_{noise}(E)$ concerns mainly the decomposition into low-rank plus additive matrices, and \textit{the second part} with $f_{back}(L)$ and $f_{fore}(S)$ concerns mainly the application to background/foreground separation.
+Thus, the minimization problem can be formulated in a general form as follows: